 The Oakland Children's Initiative (Measure AA) The Children's Health & Child Care Initiative for Alameda County (Measure C) Geography City of Oakland Alameda County Overview 30-year annual parcel tax of \$198 a year on single-family homes and \$135 a year per unit of each multi-unit residence Revenues support early child care and preschool programs, and fund college readiness programs, tuition assistance, and efforts to fix racial inequities in access to higher education Raises approximately \$25-\$30million annually with funds divided into three subaccounts: 62% to Early Education Fund 31% to the Oakland Promise Fund 7% for oversight and accountability A 20-year half-percent (0.5%) sales tax that would raise an estimated \$150 million per year to provide support and enhancements for child care, preschool, early education, and pediatric health care in Alameda County The funds will be divided 80/20 into two subaccounts: A Pediatric Health Care Account (20%), overseen by a citizen oversight committee A Child Care, Preschool, and Early Education Account (80%), administered by First 5 Status The Oakland Children's Initiative (Measure AA), was passed in November 2018 and upheld by the courts in 2021.
 In December 2022 First 5 Alameda County was awarded the contract to serve as the Early Care and Education Implementation Partner Measure C was passed in March 2020 and upheld by the courts in 2024.
+First 5 facilitated the development of a five-year program plan and budget that requires approval from the First 5 Commission and Alameda County Board of Supervisors (expected in June 2025).
 Key Components of Early Childhood Expand existing public services; first funding priority is to public agencies, particularly programs at Oakland Unified School District (OUSD) and Oakland Head Start Priority on serving the children of families with the lowest incomes and/ or those who are in high need.
 Support families who need FFN care In order or priority: Availability of free or affordable and high quality ECE or preschool 4-year-olds from low-income families 3-year-olds from low-income families Increase affordability or quality of preschool (not ECE) All 4-year-olds All 3-year-olds Increase the availability and/ or quality of child development support services for children from birth through age 3.
-Increases access to quality care for participating providers through New enrollments Rate enhancements Ensures teacher wages at a minimum of \$15 to be increased annually with revenue increases Allows services to 0-12-year-olds, but defines a focus on 0-5-year-olds Targets low-income families and those children/families with the greatest needs, e.g., families experiencing homelessness and children in foster care
+Increases access to quality care Ensures teacher wages at a minimum of \$15 to be increased annually with revenue increases Allows services to 0-12-year-olds, but defines a focus on 0-5-year-olds Targets low-income families and those children/families with the greatest needs, e.g., families experiencing homelessness and children in foster care